CAPLTER/caplter-research-protocols/SRBP/SRBP_BirdPointCount_Protocol.md

 * Only record a number greater than one on a single line if birds of the same species are observed very close together, such as a flock or family group.

-* If a mixed flock is observed, put each species on a separate line and note in the _"Notes"_ colmn that they were part of a mixed flock.
+* If a mixed flock is observed, put each species on a separate line and note in the _"Notes"_ column that they were part of a mixed flock.

 * Write the number of individuals observed in the appropriate distance columns.